Why hire a lighting designer? Because lighting matters

 One Decision That Makes Everything Easier

 You're in the middle of a home project — and the decisions are endless.
 On top of everything else (work, family, school runs, meal planning, the dog), you're now expected to become an expert in lighting too.
-But you don't need to be to get lighting you'll love.
+But you don't need to be to get lighting you'll love - hire an expert!
+Making the decision to hire Autumn Morrison to devise a lighting plan, oversee the details, research light fittings and safeguard your lighting design means you have someone whose sole focus is getting your lighting right - so you can get on with everything else.

 Why Autumn Morrison?

-Non-specialists are busy with other things — your lighting is rarely their priority.
-A lighting designer's sole focus is getting it right for you.
+Non-specialists are busy with other things — this might sound harsh but your lighting is rarely their priority or their wheelhouse.
+A lighting designer's sole focus is getting the maximum lighting results right for you.

 Lighting Client Testimonials